 As we know a capacitor is like a container that stores electrons.
 When this container is full, it designates a 1, while a container empty of electrons designates a 0.
 However, capacitors have a leakage that causes them to lose this charge, and as a result, the “container” becomes empty after just a few milliseconds.
 And in order to DRAM chip to work, the CPU or memory controller must recharge the capacitors that are filled with electrons (and therefore indicate a 1) before they discharge in order to retain the data.
 To do this, the memory controller reads the data and then rewrites it.
 This is called refreshing and occurs thousands of times per second in a DRAM chip.
 Because of the need to constantly refresh data, which takes time, DRAM is slower.

-The most common application of DRAM — such as DDR3 — is volatile storage for computers.
+The most common application of DRAM such as DDR3 is volatile storage for computers.
 While not as fast as SRAM, DRAM is still very fast and can connect directly to the CPU bus.
-Typical sizes of DRAM are about 1 to 2GB in smartphones and tablets, and 4 to 16GB in laptops.
+Typical sizes of DRAM are about 2 to 4GB in smartphones and tablets, and 4 to 16GB in laptops or computers.

 It is normally used to build very fast memory known as cache memory.
 SRAM takes 6 transistors to store 1 bit and it’s much faster compared to DRAM.
 Static RAM uses a completely different technology compared to DRAM.
 In static RAM, a form of flip-flop holds each bit of memory.
-A flip-flop for a memory cell takes 4 or 6 transistors along with some wiring, but never has to be refreshed.
+A flip-flop for a memory cell takes 4 or 6 transistors along with some wiring but never has to be refreshed.
 This makes static RAM significantly faster than dynamic RAM.
 Unlike dynamic RAM (DRAM), which stores bits in cells consisting of a capacitor and a transistor, SRAM does not have to be periodically refreshed.

-However, because it has more parts, a static memory cell takes a lot more space on a chip than a dynamic memory cell.
+However, because it has more parts, a static memory cell takes up a lot more space on a chip than a dynamic memory cell.
 Therefore you get less memory per chip, and that makes static RAM a lot more expensive.

 It’s more Faster: Because SRAM does not need to refresh, it is typically faster.
 The average access time of DRAM is about 60 nanoseconds, while SRAM can give access times as low as 10 nanoseconds.